Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 <img src="Statistical_Learning_Final_Report_files/figure-html/total_calories-1.png" style="display: block; margin: auto;" />

-Now we want to compare the total sugars for each preparation of bevarage.
-First we aggrgate the data to obtain the total sugars for each preparation of bevarage and then we create a barplot to visualize the results.
+Similarly, we compare the total sugars for each beverage preparation, gathering data to obtain the total sugars for each preparation of beverage and successively creating a bar plot.

 ``` r